The Return

 "You won't get anything

 from me."
-Farnsworth tried to rise but the barrel of a HOG slammed onto
+Farnsworth tried to rise but the barrel of a HOG slammed onto the back of his head.

 Eve raised an eyebrow.